 The Indian Premier League 2018 will also be known for the resurgence of three top cricket stars – Mahendra Singh Dhoni, Ambatti Rayudu and Rishabh Pant.
-The trio has made an impact on the IPL Moneyball Index worth securing their respective positions in Indian cricket.
+The trio has made an impact on the IPL Moneyball Rank worth securing their respective positions in Indian cricket.

 Going into the IPL Season 11, Rayudu was already considered a spent force – an extremely talented batsman who could not match his potential for an impactful international career.
 The 32-year-old Guntur cricketer was being considered done and dusted for international cricket.
 Not anymore!
 The veteran, acquired by Chennai Super Kings, has given himself a lease of life worth extending his career by several years.
 The seasoned batsman – with 535 runs from 12 innings, laced with an unbeaten 100 and 150+ average – is among the top five scorers this IPL season.
-He holds a sixth position on the IPL Moneyball Impact index – good enough to secure him a ticket to England for the One-Day International series.
+He holds a sixth position on the IPL Moneyball Impact Rank – good enough to secure him a ticket to England for the One-Day International series.

 MAHENDRA SINGH DHONI